GuckLab/ggf/docs/sec_introduction.rst

 compliance :math:`J` (how easy it is to deform a body consisting of a certain material) and (the measured variable) strain :math:`\epsilon` (how much this body is deformed).
-Thus, the GGF is a measure of stress (force acting on the surface of the body).
+Thus, the GGF is a measure of stress (force acting on the surface of the object).

 .. math::

     J = \frac{\epsilon}{\text{GGF}}

-In an optical stretcher (OS) experiment, the strain :math:`\epsilon` of a cell can be measured by analyzing its deformation (e.g. via a contour in the intensity image).
-Using cell size and the measured change in eccentricity, as well as several parameters of the OS setup itself, :mod:`ggf` can be used to compute the optical stress :math:`\sigma` from which the GGF is computed.
+In an optical stretcher (OS) experiment, the strain :math:`\epsilon` of an object can be measured by analyzing its deformation (e.g. via a contour in the intensity image).
+Using object radius and the measured change in eccentricity, as well as several parameters of the OS setup itself, :mod:`ggf` can be used to compute the optical stress :math:`\sigma` from which the GGF is computed.